-I’ve been a part of some conversations of late about flying flags, not only fish flags but also the correct application of national, courtesy and house flags.
+I’ve been a part of some conversations of late about flying flags on boats, not only fishing flags but also the correct application of national, courtesy and house flags.
 Over the years, I’ve seen all kinds of displays, some that follow a bit of historical, naval and yachting guidelines and some that have no semblance of order or protocol.

-In order to fly flags correctly, we need to understand the various types of flags and where they should be displayed on the boat.
+In order to fly flags correctly, we need to understand the various types of boating and fishing flags, and where they should be displayed on the boat.
 There are national flags, signal flags, burgees and pennants.
-For our purposes, we’ll focus on sport-fishing boats, which, over the years, have adapted the naval and yachting protocol of signal flags, such as the fish flags commonly found flying from outriggers in many areas.
+For our purposes, we’ll focus on sport fishing boats, which, over the years, have adapted the naval and yachting protocol of signal flags, such as the fish flags commonly found flying from outriggers in many areas.

 Your national flag, or ensign, should be selected according to where the boat is registered.
 If you are a U.S. documented or registered vessel, fly the American flag; if you are foreign flagged, you would use the flag of your home country, and so on.
 Ensigns historically flew on the fantail of ships and yachts.
 Since a fantail flag would get in the way of fishing operations, we fly the national flag on the center of the boat up high from a tower, typically from the flagstaff that hangs down from the aft end of the tower floor or one that stands up on the top of the aft end of the hardtop.

 Burgees are typically flags that signal your affiliation with either a yacht or fishing club.
 Club burgees are to be flown from the forward masthead, typically from the bow rail.
 However, many folks today think it’s cool to not have a bow rail, which is incredibly foolish for many reasons — but that’s another column.
 If you are one of those misled souls without a bow rail, your club burgee could be flown from the portside flagstaff under the house flag.